 When reading your application, I will be looking at your CV to see if you have done something related to what I am looking for.
 This point is much more important than a high grade on your transcript.

 For Ph.D. applicants, you need to show that you are capable of publishing research papers, which is usually what happens in a thesis-based master's degree.
-There are always exceptions, but it is up to you to show why you are capable.
+There are always exceptions, but it is up to you to show why you are capable (published papers? paper drafts? arXiv preprints? undergraduate project reports?).

 Can you transfer from our thesis-based master's program to our Ph.D. program?
 Yes, that is possible.
-Some students completed one year in the master's program, and transfered to Ph.D. because they really enjoyed their research project.
+Some students completed one year in the master's program, and transfered to Ph.D. because they really enjoyed their research project and made good progress.

 I have read a lot of computer science applications where the applicants say they know machine learning.
 Knowing scikit-learn, Tensorflow, Keras, or PyTorch does not make you impressive for computer science, unfortunately, because everybody is using them, including people in geology, business, medicine, arts, politics, etc. If you really want to impress someone as a computer scientist, show that you can write machine learning algorithms from scratch, or that you can do machine learning calculations by hand, on a piece of paper (you need to know the math).